It is a truth universally accepted that women investing is a problem.

 Hetty Green was notoriously tight and couldn’t bring herself to spend any money.
 Hence, she never left a legacy (and frowned on the ones who did.)

-Hetty Green believed that making a fortune is easy.
+Hetty Green believed that making a fortune was easy.
 In her own words:

 “There is no great secret in fortune making.
 All you have to do is buy cheap and sell dear, act with thrift and shrewdness, and be persistent.”